BMiguelDev/wordle-clone/README.md

 #### Check the app: https://bmigueldev.github.io/wordle-clone/

+###### Note: The app's functionality may be hindered by the APIs used

 ## App functionalities:
 - Play wordle in whatever difficulty you want:
-    -- Change the word length to play with smaller or longer words -- Change the number of stages to have more or less tries at guessing the word -- Change the game mode (hard mode or lazy mode) to control how hard the game is, even during a game
+    * Change the word length to play with smaller or longer words
+    * Change the number of stages to have more or less tries at guessing the word
+    * Change the game mode (hard mode or lazy mode) to control how hard the game is, even during a game
 - Keep track of your game stats

 ## Skills shown in this project: